-You may have noticed some changes in the social media marketing race this year.
-Facebook has reduced organic reach for business pages, twitter opened up their paid advertisement platform, and now Instagram is stepping up to the plate.
+You may have noticed some changes in social media marketing this year.
+Facebook has reduced organic reach for business pages, Twitter opened up their paid advertisement platform, and now Instagram is stepping up to the plate.
 When it comes to brand activity, how close is the race?
-Facebook is still taking a large portion of the social media marketing pie, but don’t be fooled, Instagram is right on their tail.
+Facebook is still taking a large portion of the social media marketing pie, but don’t be fooled- Instagram is right on their tail.

-While Instagram has not opened up their paid advertisement benefits to every business, it have proven to be successful and highly active in the social media marketing race for the small number of businesses already taking advantage of it.
-If you have an active Instagram account, you may have already seen a few advertisements from brands such as Hollister, Taco Bell and Ben & Jerry's.
-It has not been made clear when Instagram will have their marketing and paid ad placements available to all marketers, but the small group who has taken advantage of purchasing and placing Instagram promotions have seen some huge success.
-Instagram has the ability to link with other social media platforms such as Facebook, Tumblr, and Twitter giving this social media outlet an advantage over the rest.
+While Instagram has not provided paid advertisement benefits to every business, it has proven to be successful for the small number of businesses already taking advantage of it.
+If you have an active Instagram account, you may have already seen a few advertisements from big name brands.
+It has not been made clear when Instagram will have their marketing and paid ad placements available to all marketers, but the small group who have taken advantage of purchasing and placing Instagram promotions have seen some huge success.
+Instagram has the ability to link with other social media platforms such as Facebook, Tumblr, and Twitter, giving this social media outlet an advantage over the rest.